Sutton Scarsdale Hall: The Arkwright family

 When Robert died in 1859 Sutton Scarsdale Hall was inherited by his son, the Reverend Godfrey Harry Arkwright.
 Godfrey was born in 1814 and educated at Eton and Trinity.
 He was married twice, first to Frances Rafela Fitzherbert who died in 1856 and then to Marian Hilary Adelaide Pellew.
 He had three children to each wife, four boys and two girls.
-His eldest son was Francis Arkwright and it was he who inherited Sutton Scardale when his father Godfrey died in 1866.
+His eldest son was Francis Arkwright and it was he who inherited Sutton Scarsdale when his father Godfrey died in 1866.

 Francis Arkwright was born in 1846 and was educated at Eton.
 In 1868 he married Louisa Milbank who was the daughter of Mr Henry Milbank and Lady Margaret Milbank.
 Unfortunately his wife died in 1873.
 They had only one daughter.
 He later married Evelyn who was the daughter of William, 3rd Viscount of Sidmouth but they had no children.

 In 1874 Francis became a Member of Parliament a position he held until 1880.
 In 1882 he migrated to New Zealand and about this time he left Sutton Scarsdale Hall in the care of his cousin William Arkwright.
 William inherited the property when Francis died in 1915 as Francis had no male heir.

 William Arkwright was born in 1857.
 His father was Major William Arkwright and his mother was Fanny Susan Thornewill.
 In 1884 he married Agnes Mary Somers Cocks who was the daughter of the Hon.
 John James Thomas Somers Cocks.
 William was interested in breeding dogs and wrote a book titled The Pointer and His Predecessors.

 In 1919 William auctioned Sutton Scarsdale Hall with the rest of the estate.
 A description of the house was contained in the catalogue.
 It read as follows: